nlpsandbox/nlpsandbox-controller/README.md

 ## Deploy the infrastructure on Data Hosting Site

 To be a NLP sandbox data hosting site, the site must be able to host 4 main technology stacks via Docker.
+Here are the requirements :

+- Docker : ver
+- Docker-compose : ver 1.28.5 or higher
 - Data Node
 - SynapseWorkflowOrchestrator
 - ELK (Elasticsearch, Logstash, Kibana)